muhtadshah/muhtadshah/README.md

 ### 🚀 About Me

-I'm a highly motivated full-stack developer with 4 years of experience in Web and App Development.
-I have a deep love for programming and enjoy building new and innovative software solutions that solve real-world problems.
+I'm a full-stack developer with 4 years of experience in Web and App Development.
+I have a deep love for programming and enjoy building new and innovative projects.

 ### 🔭 I’m currently working on

-I'm currently focused on building an Advanced Text Converter.
-I'm using HTML, CSS, JavaScript and backend technologies to build it.
+I'm currently focused on building an Advanced Text Converter website and assistive apps.
+I'm using HTML, CSS, JavaScript and backend technologies to build the website and Kotlin to build android applications.

 ### 🌱 I’m currently learning